opengisch/QField/docs/hu/_sources/project-management/vector-layers.txt

 field or an expression in the list there.
 Starting from QGIS 3, this can be done directly from the :menuselection:`Vector Layer Properties --> Display` page.

+The display expression is also used to search in layers.

 .. container:: clearer text-center

   .. figure:: /images/define_display_expression.png